Variety is the spice of life.

 The Future Is Full of Options

-No matter what your treatment needs or personal preferences are, the future will be full of options.
+No matter what your treatment needs or personal preferences are, your future is full of options.

 With cannabis now being legal across the country in Canada, things are only beginning.

 So whether you vape or smoke, use cannabis oil, or do a combination of the two, we hope this guide has armed you with enough knowledge to help you make the best decision for your circumstances.